JBS Dudding Trust

 The JBS Dudding Trust was established to benefit charitable organisations within New Zealand.

-The John Bereford Swan Dudding Trust is a Registered Charity under the Charities Act 2005, Registration No. CC27320
+The John Beresford Swan Dudding Trust is a registered charity under the Charities Act 2005, Registration No. CC27320.

 Funding Eligibility Criteria

-In order to be eligible to apply for funding from the Trust your organisation needs to be:
+In order to be eligible to apply applicants must be:

-The trust has recently refined its funding area.
-Click on the map below to view a larger version.
+Click on the map to view a larger version.

 How to apply

-The JBS Dudding Trust is open for applications from the 1 - 31 May each year.
+The JBS Dudding Trust is open for applications from 1 May and closes 30 June each year.